tbreeze-zengenti/contensis-react-dev/docs/react-starter/routing/routing.md

 You can mitigate this hit to performance by populating the `field` argument (see [Optimising Large Entries](/react-starter/advanced/tips/optimising-large-entries)) for routes with a custom link depth.

+## Inject Redux

+With version 3.0 of the Contensis React Base we’re leveraging `@loadable` to load our pages/components.
+We can also use this approach to dynamically load parts of our Redux Store.
+The `injectRedux` parameter available to our routes enables us to do this.

+By default the React Starter comes with an `injectSearch` function that we can pass to the `injectRedux` argument to load the Search State on our routes.

+The `injectRedux` function can be found within `/app/src/redux/dynamic.ts`.